replicatedhq/help-center/content/guides/vendor-portal-saml/enforcing.md

 # SAML Enforcement Options

-Once you have SAML configured, Replicated provides 2 options that can be enabvled or disabled at any time.
+Once you have SAML configured, Replicated provides 2 options that can be enabled or disabled at any time.

 ![SAML Enforcement Options](/images/guides/vendor-portal-saml/enforcement-options.png)